cygnus-x-i/duck/README.md

 download the .rar file and extract, make sure the exe and the mp3 file are in the same folder.
 Nothing should pop up when you run the exe, but every time you press the d key a duck will quack. you have to go to task manager to end the process, or restart your computer.

+It's very funny to run on other peoples' computers.